Occupational Therapy (OT)

 - one from an Occupational Therapy Department faculty member.

 Students in the accelerated master's professional program can only register in the graduate certificate-related courses at the 800 level; all other senior OT courses must be taken at the 700 level.
+Students in the Assistive Technology Certificate Program also submit an application to the Advanced Standing MS Program in the spring of their senior year, indicating on that application that they are earning dual degrees.

 Occupational Therapy (OT)